vicentinileonardo/old_website/aboutme.md

 ## Travel

 I love to travel and explore new places.
 I enjoy learning about different cultures and seeing the world from a different perspective.
 I have been to quite a few countries and I hope to visit more in the future.
-I would like to travel to Africa and South America to experience different cultures and see the beautiful landscapes.
+I would like to travel to South America and Australia to experience different cultures and see the beautiful landscapes.
 I am also interested in visiting the United States to see the big cities and the national parks.
+Some of the cities that I have been and that I would live in are: **London**, **Paris** and **Barcelona**.

 So far I have visited: